North Carolina sex offender law faces tough Supreme Court test

 A North Carolina sex offender law is being challenged in the U.S. Supreme Court and, if the questions being asked by the judges are any indication, the law could soon be declared unconstitutional.
 That law prohibits registered sex offenders from using a number of websites, most notably social media sites.
 While the law’s supporters say it is designed to crack down on recidivism, critics say it is a clear violation of the First Amendment protection of free speech.
 As Newsweek reports, the justices on the country’s top court have yet to rule on the law’s constitutionality, but already they seem to have taken a skeptical stance towards it.

 The law in question was passed in 2008 and it bars people on North Carolina’s sex offender registry from using online services that could lead to them interacting with minors.
 If a registered sex offender uses a site covered by the law, such as Facebook, Twitter, and even some news sites, that individual could be charged with a criminal offense.
 The law covers anybody on the sex offender registry, even if the offenses they were originally convicted for did not involve a minor.
 The law does not require that a defendant actually have intended to use the online service for illegal purposes.

-In fact, this particular case stems from a North Carolina man who was convicted in 2002 of statutory rape when he was 21 and had had sexual relations with a 13-year-old girl.
+In fact, this particular case stems from a North Carolina man who was convicted in 2002 of statutory rape (the man was 21; the girl, 13).
 He was arrested for violating the social media ban not because he had actually used any online service to interact with minors, but because a police officer noticed he had used Facebook to talk about a traffic citation.

 Free speech concerns